Devon7925/slang-native-playground/README.md

 import "github://Devon7925/slang-native-playground/examples/free_flight_camera.slang";
 ```

+If you have rate limit issues you can create a github personal access token and put it in a `GITHUB_TOKEN` file at the root of the repository.

 ## Examples

 There are examples of use of the extra features in the `examples` folder.
 For single files, replace `user.slang` with their contents.
 For folders, replace the whole contents of `shaders/` with their contents.